Buying real estate in Cambodia?

 Will I pay tax twice in the US and Cambodia in 2026?

-As of early 2026, there is a real risk of paying tax on the same income in both the US and Cambodia, particularly on rental income and capital gains, because Cambodia taxes property income locally and the US taxes its citizens on worldwide income.
+As of early 2026, yes, there is a real risk of being taxed on the same Cambodia property income by both countries, because the US taxes its citizens on worldwide income regardless of where they live or where the property is located.

-Without a treaty, the main tool to avoid double taxation is the Foreign Tax Credit (IRS Form 1116), which allows you to offset income taxes paid to Cambodia against your US tax liability on the same income, dollar for dollar up to certain limits.
+Without a treaty, the main tool to reduce double taxation is the Foreign Tax Credit (IRS Form 1116), which allows you to offset taxes you already paid to Cambodia's tax authority against your US tax bill on the same income, so you generally will not pay the full amount twice, but you do need to file the credit properly.

 Do I need FATCA reporting when buying in Cambodia?